sagemath/trac_to_gh/Issue 8633.md

 # Issue 8633: remove more instances of 'texttt' from jsmath output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8633

 Original creator: jhpalmieri